Information for participants

 We ask for your personal details, such as name, address, date of birth, NHS number and where you are treated for your DMD.
 We also ask about your genetic diagnosis, motor function, wheelchair use, medication taken and preferences for participation in research studies (including type of study and travel preferences).
 You will be asked to update this information every six months.

-About the DMD Hub Central Recruitment Pilot Project
+About the DMD Hub Central Recruitment Database

 How do I benefit from registering?